System Design Space

 • Read concern and write concern let teams balance speed, freshness, and data safety.

-• Wikipedia notes that in 5.0 the default write concern was raised to majority (w:majority).
+• According to the MongoDB 5.0 release notes, the default write concern was raised to majority (w: majority) in 5.0.

-Practical lesson for system design: when choosing MongoDB, agree upfront on the guarantees the product needs, then verify that configuration, drivers, and query paths actually set the expected read and write levels.
+Practical lesson for system design: MongoDB's guarantees don't come out of the box — you choose them.
+Agree upfront on what the product actually needs, then verify on a staging cluster that configuration, drivers, and the real read paths set the expected read and write levels.
+A gap between intent and the actual setting surfaces not in review but in the first failure.

 Related chapters